Why Peer-to-Peer SEO Beats Influencer Ass Kissing

 Why do I have to write about it again?
 Well, in recent years the pressure to go after influencers has been mounting.

-By now it has gone so far that influential people get their ass kissed on every occasion.
+By now so called influencer marketing has gone so far that influential people get their ass kissed on every occasion.
 It stinks.

 Influencer ass kissing is not the path to long-term and stable success.

 There are far too many people willing to ass kiss and not enough celebrity asses to kiss.
 The outcome is that you have to wait in line to kiss ass.

 Even when you do kiss ass the rockstar you are after barely notices.
 After all they get so used to having their ass kissed that it becomes negligible.

 You can do a handstand while kissing ass or something but it won’t matter in the long run.

 Instead of trying to be the best ass kissing expert around you have an alternative, peer-to-peer SEO.